Grow Your Own Herbs Day Course

 Course Outline:

 This one-day course aims to give you a comprehensive overview of spring-time propagating herbs through seeds, division, stem and root cuttings as well as aftercare for new plants.
 We will explore some of the methods specific to propagating herbs, including looking at the different conditions that herb seeds need to germinate, some of the different composts, pots and modules you can use, and top tips on keeping your plants healthy.
-There will also be opportunity to sow seeds and take cuttings and you will hopefully leave the session with a new collection of herbs for you to nurture and grow on.
+There will be opportunities to get some practical propagation experience and you will leave the session with a new collection of herbs for you to nurture and grow on.

 Topics include: